 Varying levels of success were achieved but probably due to expense, they were utilised by very few people.

-In the past 30 years the commercial promotion of embalming has increased and is particularly evident amongst larger commercial funeral directors in urban locations.
-In rural areas where small funeral directing businesses predominate embalming is rare.
+In the past 30 years the commercial promotion of embalming has increased and is particularly evident among larger commercial funeral directors in urban locations.
+In rural areas where small funeral directing businesses predominate, embalming is rare.

 The current common use of the word ‘embalming’ is misleading.
 The process is generally referred to as ‘cosmetic embalming’.
 It is used to improve the visual appearance of the body and to prevent deterioration in the period leading up to the funeral.
 It has no long term preservative value and cannot be compared to the Egyptian process of preserving bodies for a long period.